 3) Word Dies

 These dies are for creating projects with bold sentiments or custom messages.
 Unlike stamped images, you can cut your words or letters from many types of paper.
 "Thank you" is one of the most used sentiments for cards.
-I recommend Amazing Thanks, which includes 8 dies in one package.
+I recommend Wanted To Say, which includes 15 dies in one package.
 It also includes a die that shadows each word.

 Stampin' Cut & Emboss Machine